daryllxd/lifelong-learning/cooking/cooking-for-geeks.md

 - White four: the wheat germ and bran are removed, but the germ and bran are beneficial to our health.
 - The good American diet: "Eat anything, just as long as you're willing to cook it yourself."
 - Culinary's biggest division: cooks vs bakers.
 Cooks: Toss it into the pot.
 Bakers: precise, exact measurements.
+- 1 cup = 256 grams.
+- Failure in the kitchen is actually success.

+### Recipes

+- Recipes: check out different examples.
+- Recipes are only a suggestion.
+They are notes, like a score or script.
+The oldest recipes are more like tweets rather than a scientific protocol.
+It wasn't until sometime in the 1800s that cookbooks began to give more precise measurements.
+- Maillard reactions?